Greenconsult/Jaybot_Chiir_Paper_Evaluation/README.md

 Figure 3.1 provides an evaluation of the knowledge base of the chatbot application.
 87.5% of users find the chatbot to be knowledgeable while 10% find it quite knowledgeable.

-4.On a scale of 1-5, how easy was it to use the chatbot?
+4. On a scale of 1-5, how easy was it to use the chatbot?

 ![image](https://github.com/Greenconsult/Jaybot_Chiir_Paper_Evaluation/assets/130986642/63160212-2ac9-4ae1-879f-d3a1e7acc67f)